Small and Medium Sized Business Recovery Grant

 - Hire a B.C.-based online marketing service

-- Purchase equipment to support a change or improvement to your goods or services
+- Purchase equipment to support a change or improvement to goods or services